microsoft/FluidFramework/components/experimental/clicker-react/clicker-function/README.md

-# @fluid-example/clicker-functional
+# @fluid-example/clicker-function

 **Clicker** is a Fluid Component that displays a number with a button.
 Pressing the button increments the counter.
 This is a basic example component using the interface model and stock classes.

-**Clicker-Functional** contains an implementation of Clicker using the useStateFluid hook
+**Clicker-Function** contains an implementation of Clicker using the useStateFluid hook

 ## Getting Started